rjsf-team/react-jsonschema-form/packages/docs/docs/contributing.md

 All the JavaScript/Typescript code in this project conforms to the [prettier](https://github.com/prettier/prettier) coding style.
 Code is automatically prettified upon commit using precommit hooks, assuming you followed the `First time step` above.

+You can also run `npm cs-format` within any package directory you are changing.

 ## Documentation

 We use [Docusaurus](https://docusaurus.io/) to build our documentation.
 To run documentation locally, run: